|

 to ask this user for UAC permission - that is, if you could live with the UAC halting at all.

-Version 7.2 has 4 additional commands that will prompt for permission to elevate, if UAC is enabled:
+There are 4 additional commands that will prompt for permission to elevate, if UAC is enabled:

 LaunchElevated, LaunchScriptElevated, RunElevated and RunScriptElevated.
 Obviously these commands